 Income-Generating Activities: $54,287

 Our intent here is to provide a brief overview of the ideas and vision for this community that are hoped to be realized while we continue to work, train, and implement effectively.
 The items and estimations in here are based on historical programming and project costs, in similar areas (if applicable), archived over time, in the country and are subject to change.
-For each CarePoint and community, a formal Community Profile and Risk Assessment will have been completed by our staff before we begin programming.
-Those factors, combined with the vision and dreams of the community, are combined to form a comprehensive plan for this community over time.
 Every project cost that has been listed will be evaluated with a formal proposal and evaluation when it comes time to fundraise and implement the project.